 - Play Video

-Click here to read an in-depth article about the Ohio State Reformatory and see photos and video clips
+Click here to read an in-depth multimedia article about the Ohio State Reformatory (Shawshank Prison), including plenty of photos and videos.

 - Open Friday and Saturday nights but call in advance